 Join us for a dynamic conversation about three local wineries in Healdsburg and the variety of approaches to designing successful outdoor tasting environments amongst a quickly changing industry.

-Landscape Architect, James Munden of MFLA will be joined by industry professionals.
+Landscape Architect, James Munden of MFLA will be joined by industry professionals + collaborators, Noelle Passalacqua from Cello & Maudru Construction and Lucas Dexter of Dexter Estate Landscapes.

-We have tours planned as separate events at a few of the wineries James will be speaking about.
-Check back for more information.
+We have tours planned as separate events at a few of the wineries James will be speaking about as separate ticketing events:

 Thank you to Jim Heid and Craftwork for hosting us!